The Josh Ramsay Show

-The Josh Ramsay is the debut studio album by Canadian singer-songwriter and musician Josh Ramsay.
+The Josh Ramsay Show is the debut studio album by Canadian singer-songwriter and musician Josh Ramsay.
 It was released on April 8, 2022, through 604 Records.
 It was preceded by two singles in support of the album, "Lady Mine" and "Best of Me".

 Background

 On November 8, 2021, Josh Ramsay announced his debut studio album, The Josh Ramsay Show with a release date for 2022.
 The album features collaborations from Chad Kroeger, Fefe Dobson, Serena Ryder, Fionn, Tyler Shaw, Dallas Smith, Ria Mae, Sara Ramsay and DJ Sharkpocalypse.

 Ramsay wrote the album during the COVID-19 pandemic, recalling, "I basically locked myself away for a year and went crazy on every tangent I could come up with.
 I always wanted to make an album where I played every instrument.
 The pandemic was the right opportunity to finally do it."
 During that time, he experienced the pain of losing both his parents, as well as getting married.
 Wanting to avoid creating a "sad-sack album," he focused on writing upbeat and uplifting songs as he didn't want the album to "feel like grief."
 He called the album "a collection of short stories" due to the different genres of sound.
 Ramsay also described it as "love letter to music" and that the album's title reads "sort of like a variety show."
 Its artwork was designed by Ramsay along with Garnet Armstrong and is a tribute to Ramsay's family, drawing inspiration from when his parents met at a variety show.